worstcase-scenario/EmuELEC/packages/sx05re/emuelec/bin/scripts/setup/README-btaudio.md

 2. From EmulationStation open **Main Menu → Network & Services → Bluetooth Audio
    Setup** (or run `btaudio.sh` via SSH).
 3. The script scans for 10 seconds and lists only audio-capable devices.
-4. Choose the device to automatically pair, trust, connect and switch the default audio sink.
+4. Choose the device to automatically pair, trust, connect, switch the default audio sink and toggle EmuELEC’s global audio mode to PulseAudio so every client (EmulationStation, RetroArch and stand-alone emulators) immediately talks to the Bluetooth sink without manual configuration changes.
 5. The successful MAC is stored in `/storage/.config/btaudio.last` for quick re-use.